HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/SampleSearchQueryWCMComponent.md

 ## Introduction

-This document describes sample steps that can be used for implementing a search query using WCM HTML Component and Search Component.
+This article describes sample steps that can be used for implementing a search query using WCM HTML Component and Search Component.

 ???+ info "Disclaimer of warranties"
     The following code is sample code created by HCL Corp.